There are different kinds of buyers.

 - In a bowl, combine chocolate syrup, melted butter, eggs and mix very well.
 Add this mixture to the dry ingredients.
 Mix until incorporated, making sure to scrape down the bottom and sides of the bowl.
 Do not over mix.
 Pour this into your prepared baking pan.
 Set aside.

 - In a bowl, add in cream cheese, egg yolk and sugar.
 Beat until well combined.

 - Spoon 16 small dollops over brownie batter.
-Run a wooden skewer back and forth to create like a marble effect.
+Run a wooden skewer back and forth to create a marble effect.

-- Bake for 30-35 minutes or until toothpick inserted in the middle comes out with crumbs, but not wet batter.
+- Bake for 30-35 minutes or until a toothpick inserted in the middle comes out with crumbs, but not wet batter.

 - Remove from the oven and leave in the baking pan for 10 minutes.

 - Transfer to a cooling rack to cool completely before cutting.

 Source recipe: Crafty Minx

 I did enjoy these bars – they were so fudgy and that dreamy cream cheese swirl.
 I should have put 8 oz, but alas, I did not have a spare.
 Do you think I need to buy more than one cream cheese the next time? 😀

 So back to what kind of buyer I am –